MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 - The date and time when you noticed the incident
 - Date range
 - Number of compromised accounts
-- Name(s) of compromised accounts
+- Name of compromised accounts
 - Roles of the compromised account
 - Are the accounts highly privileged (GA Microsoft Exchange, SharePoint)?
 - Are there any Enterprise Applications that are related to the incident?
-- Did any users report about any applications that were requesting permissions to data on their behalf?
+- Did users report any applications that were requesting permissions to data on their behalf?

 ### System requirements